mozai/screensaver_to_mp4/README.md

 XScreenSaver to mp4
 ==========
 To spontaneously record the xscreensaver hacks as video files.
-Thx to Albert Veli for giving me a clue, and of course Jamie Zawinski for [XScreenSaver](https://jwz.org/xscreensaver/).
+Thx to Albert Veli for giving me a clue, alexgran for a Debian-bullseye patch, and of course Jamie Zawinski for [XScreenSaver](https://jwz.org/xscreensaver/).

 * remember to disable other screensavers while you're recording